FAQ - Tulip

 There are several ways to store chocolate:

-- Store in a place or room with a cool and stable temperature, around 18-22 degrees Celsius for soft and solid chocolate types and room temperature, 18-26 degrees Celsius for liquid chocolate.
+- Store in a place or room with a cool and stable temperature, around 18-22 degrees Celsius for soft and solid chocolate and room temperature, 18-26 degrees Celsius for liquid chocolate.

 - Low humidity level (RH less than 65 percent).

-- Closed tightly after use.
+- Close tightly after use.

 - Avoid or limit chocolate buildup.